theblindhen/icfp2024/3d/README.md

 # 3d tasks

 1. Compute factorial.
-Maybe like the tutorial example?
+Solved by timeloop.
 2. Absolute value.
-Solved by counting from 0.
+Solved by moduleo.
 3. Sign of x.
-Solved.
+Solved inefficiently.
 4. Max of two numbers (can be negative).
 Subtract and sign.
 5. Least common multiple.
 6. Primality test.
 Similar to original abs solution.